Bishesh58/Bishesh58/README.md

 - 📚 I’m currently working with Vue, React, Nuxt and Next.
 - 👯 I’m looking to collaborate with other passionate developers.
-- 🥅 2023 Goals: Constantly improve my soft skills and technical skills.
+- 🥅 2024 Goals: Constantly improving my soft skills and technical skills.
 - ⚡ Fun fact: I've built so many websites that my fingers automatically type `<div>` whenever I hold a pen.